Can I use sieve mail filtering?

 Use of Sieve filters and their compatibility

 Sieve filters consist of multiple filter files, each containing different rule sets.
 In principle, these filter files can be activated or deactivated as desired.
-This makes it possible, for example, to switch between a “standard filter” and a “vacation filter.”
+This way you can switch between a “standard filter” and a “vacation filter”, for example.

 In practice, however, many – if not all – Sieve implementations only support one specific filter name – their own.
 Most of these implementations do not allow a filter file to be loaded under a different name.
 For example, such a filter file might be called “Open-Xchange.”
 If tool XY exclusively looks for the filter file XY, it will not recognize “Open-Xchange.”
 Conversely, if XY saves the file under its own name, OX will not be able to identify and display it.
 So if you upload and activate a filter file named XY with XY, OX will not recognize and process it – and vice versa.